peteroupc/peteroupc.github.io/graphics.md

 - A game can support multiple "viewport sizes" (for the area of the screen in which the game's action is drawn) and/or pixel-column or -row doubling, all without changing screen resolution.
 For example, the original _Doom_ (1993) supported several viewport sizes (on PC, they were 96 &times; 48, 128 &times; 64, 160 &times; 80, and so on up to 288 &times; 144, as well as 320 &times; 168 and 320 &times; 200) and optional pixel-column doubling.[^43]

-3-D triangles:
+3-D graphics:

 - The ability to display more than 20,000 triangles at a time (per frame) is not within the spirit of this challenge, even for higher screen resolutions.
 Most 3-D video games before 2000 displayed well fewer than that, but there may be exceptions, such as arcade games for the Sega Model 3.

-- This specification allows for prerendered graphics (as in _Space Quest 5_, _Myst_, or the original _Final Fantasy VII_ on PlayStation) to simulate showing more triangles or vertices at a time than otherwise allowed.
+- This specification allows for prerendered graphics (as in _Space Quest 5_, _Myst_, or the original _Final Fantasy VII_ on PlayStation), to simulate showing more triangles or vertices at a time than otherwise allowed.

 - This specification allows for drawing a 3-D graphic as a [**_voxel mesh_**](https://blog.danielschroeder.me/blog/voxel-renderer-objects-and-animation) (formed from very small brick-shaped elements called _voxels_), as long as the triangle limits are respected.
 Unless done entirely in software, ways to render voxel meshes without relying on triangles (such as through layers of sprites) are outside the spirit of this specification.

+- Phong shading (pixel-level specular highlighting) is not within the spirit of this specification, given that it was too slow for real-time graphics as of 2000's beginning.

 Frame rate: